-Gay Star News have also covered this, click here to see their story.
+Gay Star News have also covered my story.
+You can read it here.

-To find our other Out and Active Champions, click on their names.
+To find our other Out & Active Champions, click on their names.

 Tammy from London Royals Hockey

-Design for Out and Active by Laura Salisbury; Photographs by Alex Grace
+Design for Out & Active by Laura Salisbury

 Out & Active is kindly